Plan Network Types Explained: HMOs, PPOs, EPOs, and POSs

 Finally, a point of service plan, or POS, is also a hybrid of an HMO and PPO plan.
 Like an HMO, you will need a referral from your PCP to see a specialist.
 But, like a PPO plan, you will pay less if you use doctors, hospitals, and other health care providers in the plan’s network, and you will have access to out-of-network providers at an increased cost.

-Now that you know which type of plan is right for you, enter your ZIP code below to start comparing plans.
+Now that you know which type of plan is right for you, enter your ZIP code below to get personalized plan recommendations (and compare them!) in just five minutes.

 Previous